-Vehicles equipped with storage capabilities can act as a store-and-forward mobile router for data dissemination, such as traffic information or audio and video data [7].
+Vehicles equipped with storage capabilities can act as a store-and-forward mobile router for disseminating data, such as traffic information or audio and video data [7].
 For example, next-generation vehicle entertainment systems assume video or audio files can be stored among several vehicles [14].
-Depending on their current location, only a subset of these files are accessible for a vehicle and hence a policy framework is needed that predicts the availability of a file and the predicted time after which the file will be available.
+Depending on their current location, only a subset of these files are accessible for a vehicle and hence a policy framework is needed to predict whether and/or when a file will be available.

-The framework is dynamically adapted to the number of vehicles and the available files inside a cell.
-This information is continuously monitored and broadcasted to the decision making process that resides locally on each vehicle.
-To the best of our knowledge, however, the adaptation process does not take space/time constraints into account.
+The framework leverages existing wireless cellular network infrastructures and is dynamically adapted to the number of vehicles and the available files inside a network cell.
+This information is continuously monitored and broadcasted to the decision making process residing locally on each vehicle.
+It does not appear, however, that the adaptation process takes space/time constraints into account.

 Within a geographic area, vehicles equipped with processing power can form an ad hoc grid computer that can autonomously solve distributed traffic flow control problems, such as lane merging.
 An example of such a system is VGrid [8], which is a grid computer and is realised by a four-layer protocol architecture in which the grid computing interface serves as a bridge between the applications and the network layers.
-This interface is responsible for the allocation of tasks based on the current network topology, e.g., a critical task is replicated to a number of vehicles.
+This interface is responsible for allocating tasks based on the current network topology, e.g., a critical task is replicated to a number of vehicles.
 A resource management layer controls the access to local resources on the vehicles.
 Task allocation takes computational time into account since nodes can move out of range before their computations are finished.

 VMesh is a vehicular wireless mesh network that serves as a dynamic sensor network, e.g., for monitoring and collecting vehicular emissions [7].
 The Kiviat diagram for this approach is shown in Figure 10.
-A key design challenge in
+A key design challenge in VMesh is determining the penetration rate (i.e., the number of vehicles in the network), which should adapt dynamically to the number of vehicles available.
+This approach considers memory constraints at nodes to achieve a desired data throughput rate.
+It does not appear, however, that the adaptation itself supports timeliness, i.e., is executed within a specific time bound.